masadcv/ECONet-MONAILabel/README.md

 # ECONet: Efficient Convolutional Online Likelihood Network for Scribble-based Interactive Segmentation
-This repository provides source code of ECONet, an online likelihood method for scribble-based interactive segmentation.
+This repository provides source code for ECONet, an online likelihood method for scribble-based interactive segmentation.
 If you use this code, please cite the following paper:

 - **Asad, Muhammad, Lucas Fidon, and Tom Vercauteren. ["ECONet: Efficient Convolutional Online Likelihood Network for Scribble-based Interactive Segmentation."](https://arxiv.org/pdf/2201.04584.pdf) arXiv preprint arXiv:2201.04584 (2022).**

 #  Introduction
 A challenge when looking at annotating lung lesions associated with COVID-19 is that the lung lesions have large inter-patient variations, with some pathologies having similar visual appearance as healthy lung tissues.
 This poses a challenge when applying existing semi-automatic interactive segmentation methods for data labelling.
 To address this, we propose an efficient convolutional neural networks (CNNs) that can be learned online while the annotator provides scribble-based interaction.

-Further details about ECONet can be found in the paper linked above.
+Further details about ECONet can be found in our paper linked above.

 # Methods Included
-In addition to ECONet, we include all comparison methods used in our paper linked above.
+In addition to ECONet, we include all comparison methods used in our paper.
 These are summarised in table below:
 | Method Name                | Description                      |
 |----------------------------|----------------------------------|
 | ECONet + GraphCut          | ECONet (proposed) based likelihood inference               |